There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 28. Scarlet Lily Beetle

-These beetles are about 3 mm long and 1 mm wide and are typically bright red in color with black stripes on their wing covers (elytra).
+These beetles are about 3 mm long and 1 mm wide and are typically bright red with black stripes on their wing covers (elytra).
 The larvae for this beetle feed on many types of plants, including dandelions, thistles, and clovers.

 This type of beetle is also known as the lily bug because it feeds on flowers that look like lilies.
 We’ve still got many other types of beetles in North Carolina that you wouldn’t want to miss knowing.
 Read on!